-All residents will be provided with one monogrammed white coat upon admission into a CAMC residency program.
-Additional coats are not provided but may be ordered periodically at the resident's expense.
+All CAMC residents will be provided with one monogrammed white coat upon admission into a CAMC residency or fellowship program.
+Additional coats may be ordered periodically at the resident's expense.
+GVMC residents may have a different policy in place.